Appalachian Christmas Outreach

 2) BE A COLLECTION SITE FOR YOUR AREA

-3) PARTNER WITH AN APPALACHIAN MINISTRY and/or DELIVER BACKPACKS TO A MINISTRY SITE
+3) PARTNER WITH AN APPALACHIAN MINISTRY and/or 4) DELIVER BACKPACKS TO A MINISTRY SITE

 .
-The contact number provided is only in case you need to contact someone while en route to deliver your backpacks
+The contact number is provided only if you need to contact someone while en route to deliver your backpacks